DamoM73/turtle_vid_tute/lesson_4.md

   - The program reads and bookmarks the code, but does not execute it.
   - `def` is the key word for defining a function.
   - `move_pen` is the name we are giving the function.
-    - This name is how the function is called and follows the same rules as variable names.
+    - This name is how the program calls the function.
+It follows the same rules as variable names.
     - By using a descriptive name, we also remove the need for comments, as the code explains itself.
   - `()` is where we can put values.
 We'll deal with this soon.
   - `:` tells Python that an indented code block follows (the same as a `for` loop).
 - Lines `5` to `7` are indented:
-  - This is the code that is executed when the function is called
+  - This is the code that Python executes with a function call
   - The indentation rules are the same as the `for` loop
     - indentations can be many lines
-    - multiple line indented code is called a **block**
+    - multi-line indented code is called a **block**
     - indents should be four spaces
 - Line `24`: `move_pen()` calls the function:
   - At this point the program will go to line `4` run the code in the function.
-  - When the code in the function is finished, the program will return to line `24` and continue with the rest of the code.
+  - When Python finishes the function code, it returns to line `24` and continues with the rest of the code.

 ### Passing arguments

-This works for our first pen movement, but since the coordinate values are magic numbers, I would have to create a function for each movement of the pen.
+This works for our first pen movement.
+Since the coordinates are magic numbers, it won't work for the rest.
+I would have to create a function for each movement of the pen.
 This defeats the purpose of functions.
 What we need is a way to send the coordinates to the function when we call it.
-Well, we can, and they are called **arguments**.
+We can.
+Python uses **arguments** to pass values to a function.

 Looking back at our `move_pen` function in the code, what we need to do is get rid of those magic numbers.